netj/3x/runner/README.md

 When 3X invokes these handler commands, the following assertions are guaranteed to hold:

+* Environment variable `_3X_QUEUE` is set to the queue's simple name, e.g., `name`.
+* Environment variable `queue` is set to the queue's qualified name, e.g., `run/queue/main`
-* Environment variable `queueDir` is set to the path to the queue.
+* Environment variable `queueDir` is set to the absolute path to the queue.
+* Environment variable `target` is set to the target's name.
+* Environment variable `targetType` is set to the runner's name.
+* Environment variable `targetDir` is set to the absolute path to the target.
+  (exceptions: queue-refresh, queue-sync)

 All handlers must function robustly even in the case where the queue and/or intermediate data used by previously executing runs are incomplete or stale.